jhoule42/Hybrid-Quantum-Solver-UC/README.md

 	•	Minimizing the total operational costs across a given time horizon.

 Since UC is NP-hard, it becomes computationally intensive for large instances, making it a compelling use case for quantum-inspired algorithms.

-🧑‍💻 Algorithm Overview

-This hybrid quantum-classical approach leverages:

-	1. QAOA: Provides binary solutions for selecting which units are active.
-	2. ADMM Framework: Ensures that constraints are satisfied while optimizing continuous variables.
-	3. Hybrid Workflow: A classical optimizer tunes the QAOA parameters (γ, β), and the quantum circuit generates feasible binary solutions.

 ⚙️ Installation
 To run the code locally, follow these steps: